 Prepare the Roast

-Take remainder of garlic and cut into lengthwise pieces.
+Take the remainder of the garlic and cut it into lengthwise pieces.
 Depending on the size usually in half works.
 Using a paring knife make holes into your roast beef by gently inserting blade and twisting then push a piece of garlic into each hole.
-Repeat for bottom and top sides of roast beef.
+Repeat for the bottom and top sides of roast beef.

-Place roast beef on top of bed of veggies in pyrex pan.
+Place roast beef on top of the bed of veggies in a pyrex pan.